 MIT (the Massachusetts Institute of Technology) is one of the most sought-after universities in the world.
-Its admit rate (meaning the percentage of applicants who are accepted) is extremely competitive: only 7.9% of students who apply are accepted each year.1 And as more students apply each year, that number is only getting smaller, as MIT has a limited number of slots available.
+Its admit rate (meaning the percentage of applicants who are accepted) is extremely competitive: only 7.3% of students who apply are accepted each year.1 And as more students apply each year, that number is only getting smaller, as MIT has a limited number of slots available.
+(Keep track of your MIT application and all the rest with Occam's new app, Vitae Me (download here for iOS and Android), designed to help you stay on track with your applications!)

 So what does the average person who gets accepted to MIT look like?
 What do they do in secondary school to prepare?
 Today, we’re going to profile Andrey, a fictional student who has been accepted to MIT.
 Let’s take a look at some of the things he did during high school, including coursework, activities outside of schools, and exams.